 Higher postgraduate course, first semester.
-This course will be taught in the Block Teaching Format.
+This course will be taught in Block Teaching Format.
+30 NQF credits at HEQSF level 9

 The health of planet earth, and accordingly the sustainability of human life on it, is facing significant challenges.
 One of the disciplines which have sought to fashion a framework for overcoming and governing these challenges, is law.
 The result has seen the rapid emergence of international and regional instruments and domestic laws seeking to regulate the manner in which humans interact with their environment.